Getting Started

 Step 3: Add Your First Location (1 minute)

-Tell Brinley about important places in your story:
+Tell Brinley about important places or settings in your project:

 You: "Create a location called The Silver Citadel.
 It's a massive fortress city built on a mountain, known for its legendary library and impenetrable walls."